-Rhimes attended Dartmouth University in 1991, earning her B.A in English literature.
+Rhimes graduated from Dartmouth College in 1991, earning a B.A. degree in English literature.
 She then attended the University of Southern California, where she earned an MFA in filmmaking in 1994.
 She acquired an agent based on the strength of her final film school project and was asked to write a spec script, which promptly got sold, although the movie was never filmed.
 One of her first jobs in film making came when she was hired to write the script for the 1998 movie Introducing Dorothy Dandridge, which won both a Golden Globe and an Emmy.

 Wanda Sykes is an American actress, comedian, writer, and voice artist.
 She is best known for her recurring role as Barbara Baran on the CBS primetime show The New Adventures of Old Christine, and for her comedic roles in such films as Monster-in-Law and My Super Ex-Girlfriend.

 Sykes is the daughter of Marion Louise, a retired banker, and Harry Ellsworth Sykes, a retired U.S. Army colonel.
 She was born in Portsmouth, Virginia on March 7, 1964, but raised in the Washington, D.C. area.

 Sykes attended Arundel High School in Gambrills, Maryland, and later Hampton University, where she pledged Alpha Kappa Alpha Sorority and graduated in 1986 with a bachelor’s degree in marketing.
 Upon graduation, she worked as a procurement officer for the National Security Agency (NSA) but soon realized she wanted to become an entertainer.